Welsh Food – A Native’s Rundown of the Country’s Must-Try Dishes

 Thousands of variations exist, from grandparents’ sworn-by recipes to exotic takes on the recipe by new-age chefs.
 Mustard, Worcestershire sauce, and even beer are many of the additional ingredients added to the cheese, butter, and flour sauce.
 For your cheese, a strong Cheddar will never let you down.

 As the sauce is thickening, toast your bread for a few minutes.
 Once you’re happy with your sauce, pour the cheesy goodness over your toasted slices and then cook them under a hot grill for several minutes.
 You want that cheesy sheath to brown and bubble before you pull them from the oven.
-A simple Welsh food, but incredibly tasty.

-3. Welsh Lamb Soup (Cawl)
+Welsh Lamb Soup (Cawl)

-Welsh lamb is some of the most delicious on the planet.
+Welsh lamb is some of the most tender on the planet.
 You’ll want to visit a local Welsh butcher to get the juiciest lamb cut, bone-in, for your cawl.
+Some people like to add chicken or beef stock to the water, but many people use the juices from the lamb and onion as it cooks.

 For your vegetables, you’ll want to use root vegetables for it to be traditionally Welsh.
 Onions, swede, carrots, parsnips, and leeks, are all typically used in this succulent lamb stew.